iturdikulov/notes/recursion (computer science).md

 ---
-title: Recursion (computer science)
 date: 2023-03-18
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Recursion (computer science)

 > Method of solving a [[computational problem|computation problem]]
 > where the solution depends on solutions to smaller instances of the same